Single-unit study

 IFB102 Introduction to Computer Systems

 This unit provides a hands-on introduction to computer programming for students with no prior coding experience at all.
 It introduces the basic principles of programming in a typical imperative language, including expressions, assignment, functions, choice and iteration.
 It then shows how to use Application Programming Interfaces to complete common Information Technology tasks such as querying databases, creating user interfaces, and searching for patterns in large datasets.
-The emphasis is on developing skills through practice, so the unit includes numerous coding exercises and assignments, using a simple scripting language and code development environment.
+It finally connects the technical approaches to professional and entrepreneurial contexts.
+The emphasis is on developing skills through practice, so the unit includes numerous coding exercises and assignments, using a simple scripting language, a code development environment and a Generative AI tool.
 The unit establishes a foundation for later subjects that teach large-scale software development using industrial-strength programming languages.

 IFB240 Cyber Security

-Cybersecurity breaches, from database hacking to malware campaigns, are increasing.
+Cyber security breaches, from database hacking to malware campaigns, are increasing.
 The interconnectedness of information systems means the actions of individuals impact many others.
-This unit is important in developing an understanding of the challenges involved in protecting information assets, introducing fundamental information security concepts.
+This unit is important in developing an understanding of the challenges involved in protecting information assets.
+Fundamental information security concepts are introduced.
 Security goals including confidentiality, integrity, availability, authentication and non-repudiation are defined.
 Threats to information and vulnerabilities that could be exploited are identified.
 Technical and non-technical measures to provide security for information are discussed in areas including access control, cryptography, and network communications.
-Security management standards and guidelines on best practice implementation are reviewed.
-You can take this unit as a stand-alone course to raise your information security awareness, or as a pathway into information security units, including network security and cryptography.
+Cyber security management standards and best practice implementation guidelines are reviewed.
+You can take this unit as a stand-alone course to raise your cyber security awareness, or as a pathway to cyber security units, including network security and cryptography.

 IFN581 Programming Fundamentals